 The house was refurbished and updated, including the removal of previous unsympathetic additions, without compromising its modernist design integrity.
 The introduction of large windows facing the garden bring natural light deep into the living spaces.

 A deck and pergola link the house and garden and create an outdoor room for informal social gatherings.
-An abstract wall painting enlivens the landscape spaces and draws the eye out into the garden.
+An abstract wall painting by artist Ham Darroch enlivens the landscape spaces and draws the eye out into the garden.

 What was always a distinctive and unusual house has undergone a sensitive renewal consistent with the tenets of Modernism and is a singular contribution to its conventional Canberran streetscape.